Managing Your Rheumatic Disease

-If you were recently diagnosed with arthritis or one of the other rheumatic diseases, you may be feeling anxious, even a little overwhelmed.
+If you were recently diagnosed with a rheumatic condition, you may be feeling anxious, even a little overwhelmed.
 This is a natural response to an unexpected turn in the road.

-Arthritis and other rheumatic diseases are a family of illnesses that can cause inflammation (redness, swelling and pain), changes in the joints and pain in the surrounding structures.
+Arthritis and other rheumatic diseases are a family of illnesses that can cause inflammation, changes in the joints, and pain in the surrounding structures.
 They also may make it difficult to do daily activities.
-In fact, there are more than 100 different rheumatic conditions including, but not limited to, osteoporosis, rheumatoid arthritis, gout, fibromyalgia, osteoarthritis, systemic lupus erythematosus, ankylosing spondylitis and scleroderma.

-While the symptoms may vary, as a rule, these conditions target the musculoskeletal system, including the bones, joints, muscles, and tendons that contribute to function.
-Some people also can have internal organ involvement or even more than one of these conditions at the same time.
+While the symptoms may vary, as a rule, these conditions are systemic conditions.
+Many target the musculoskeletal system, including the bones, joints, muscles, and tendons that contribute to function.
+In addition to this, they may also involve internal organs.

 Identify the team of medical professionals who will benefit you most and learn more about what they do.
 Initially, your rheumatologist (who has special training in the diagnosis and treatment of rheumatic diseases) will probably work closely with your primary care provider.
 Once you are diagnosed, a number of other rheumatology health professionals are available to help you manage your condition, including:

-Pick a group of exercises that contribute to improved fitness and strength.
+Pick a movement option that contributes to improved fitness and strength.
 There are various activities that can be included in an exercise program, such as walking, water aerobics, bicycling or dancing.
 Join friends, take along a book on tape or just get going.
 The trick is getting started and developing a routine.
-If the exercise path you are taking is strenuous, check with your physician, physical therapist, or occupational therapist first.
+If the exercise path you are taking is strenuous, check with your physician, or physical therapist or occupational therapist first.

-Updated December 2020 by Cheryl Crow, MOT, OTR/L, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated April 2023 by Mohammad Ursani, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.